Trini Street Food

 There are a lot of things I love about Trinidad, but the street food is definitely up there in the Top Three.
-It’s a vegan heaven AND it’s really cheap.
+It’s a vegan heaven AND it’s quite affordable compared to some other countries.

 The most well known one is doubles.
-These cost $5TT (the equivalent of 50p in English money) and you can find them anywhere at pretty much any time of day/night.
-They consist of two things called ‘bara’ which look kind of like mini pancakes, but they’re basically fried dough, and then ‘channa’ between them.
-Channa is curried chickpeas.
+These cost $5TT (the equivalent of 50p in English money) and you can find them anywhere at pretty much any time of day/night (updating this article in 2023 – they are now $6TT).
+They consist of two things called ‘bara’ which look kind of like mini pancakes, but they’re basically soft flat fried dough, and then ‘channa’ between them.
+Channa is is the local word for chickpeas, but in this case it’s basically saucy curried chickpeas.

 If you see a vendor by the road with a big wooden box and people standing around eating something messily with their hands off a piece of greaseproof paper, it’s probably a doubles vendor.